piro-inc/Planning/README.md

 ##Project Description

-Piro is a scoring app for grassroots sports teams.
+Piro is a live scoring app for grassroots sports teams.
+Play by play commentary...

 ##Team Roles